CCurl/c3/README.md

 ```

 ## Extending c3
-1. Add your new opcode to to the enum { ... } in beginning of c3.
+1. Add the new opcode to to the enum { ... } in beginning of c3.
-2. In Run(char \*pc), add a NCASE for your new opcode.
+2. In Run(char \*pc), add a NCASE for your new opcode that implements the opcode's behavior.
 3. Edit core.c3 and add a -ML- in core.c3 to define your new opcode.